CZ-NIC/knot-resolver/systemd/multiinst.rst

 Knot Resolver can utilize multiple CPUs running in multiple independent instances (processes), where each process utilizes at most single CPU core on your machine.
 If your machine handles a lot of DNS traffic run multiple instances.

-All instances typically share the same configuration and cache, and incomming queries are automatically distributed by operating system among all instances.
+All instances typically share the same configuration and cache, and incoming queries are automatically distributed by operating system among all instances.

 Advantage of using multiple instances is that a problem in a single instance will not affect others, so a single instance crash will not bring whole DNS resolver service down.